fversnel/fversnel.github.io/_posts/2016-05-06-what-is-wrong-with-unity-part1.markdown

 }
 ~~~

-This is more code than we started out with.
-So how can this possibly be better?
+This is more code than we started out with so how can this possibly be better?
 We have separated concerns and have arrived at a simple definition of what raycasting is.
 Because of that we are now able to filter the objects in the world based custom predicates instead of
 being forced to use layers.
 Triggering has become a seperate concept as well that we can choose to
 be concerned with but is not forced upon us.
+Changes in the code of one concern do not
+directly impact the others anymore.